-This Criterion is an evaluation of the Proposer's development plan relative to the Development Objectives set out in Section 3.
-Proposals that better fulfill the Development Objectives and affordability requirements relative to other proposals will be considered to be more advantageous.
-Proposals that do not meet the objectives specified in the Development Objectives will be considered less advantageous.
+This Criterion is an evaluation of the Proposer's development plan relative to the Development Guidelines & Objectives set out in Section 34.
+Proposals that better fulfill the Development Objectives Guidelines and affordability requirements relative to other proposals will be considered to be more advantageous.
+Proposals that do not meet the objectives specified in the Development Objectives Guidelines will be considered less advantageous.
 To facilitate its evaluation of this Criterion, we will seek community input in the form of a developer's presentation with opportunity for public comment.

-Detailed, realistic proposals for development of the Property that are consistent with and which successfully address the Development Objectives, including delivering affordable housing options that are more deeply affordable than outlined in the Development Objectives, will be ranked as Highly Advantageous.
+Detailed, realistic proposals for development of the Property that are consistent with and which successfully address the Development Objectives and Development Guidelines, including delivering affordable housing options that are more deeply affordable than outlined in the Development Objectives, will be ranked as Highly Advantageous.

-Realistic proposals for development of the Property that are consistent with the Development Objectives but do not completely or satisfactorily address all issues identified in them will be ranked as Advantageous.
+Realistic proposals for development of the Property that are consistent with the Development Objectives and Development Guidelines but do not completely or satisfactorily address all issues identified in them will be ranked as Advantageous.

-Proposals for development of the Property that are not consistent with the Development Objectives and/or do not address most of the issues identified by them will be ranked as Not Advantageous.
+Proposals for development of the Property that are not consistent with the Development Objectives or Development Guidelines and/or do not address most of the issues identified by them will be ranked as Not Advantageous.